 • Enhanced with a barred list check – £40

-For checks that are made via nanny agencies or an Umbrella Body, there may be an additional fee.
+For checks that are made via an Umbrella Body, an admin fee may apply.

 How long does a DBS Check take?